What to do:

 🌐External websites such as Federal Student Aid, PHEAA's GrantUs portal, veteran websites, etc.

-Financial aid does not automatically apply—you must accept any offered aid before it can credit to your account and bill.
+Financial aid does not automatically apply—you must accept any offered aid before it can be credited to your account and bill.

 ⚙️ How to Accept Your Aid: